Edit a JFrog CLI Server Configuration

 --passwordJFrog Platform password or API key

---password-stdinfalseRead the password from stdin instead of the flag value
+--password-stdinfalseRead the password from standard input instead of the flag value

 --interactivetrue (auto false when $CI=true)Set to false to disable prompts and apply values from flags directly